You’ve shared the good news with family and friends, and maybe even started your baby registry.

-Do you really need maternity clothes? (probably!)
+Do you really need maternity clothes?

-A few nice pieces to wear out of the house are helpful, but there’s nothing wrong with raiding your partner’s closet for oversized t-shirts and sweats to wear at home.
+A few nice pieces for wearing outside are helpful, though there’s nothing wrong with raiding your partner’s closet for oversized t-shirts and sweats to wear at home.

-Another great option is shopping second-hand, which can be especially practical if this is your last pregnancy or you’re only planning for one child.
+Another option is shopping second-hand, which is especially practical if this is your last pregnancy or if you’re only planning for one child.

 When to start wearing maternity clothes

-When is it acceptable to start wearing maternity clothes?
+When should you start wearing maternity clothes?

 Whenever you need to!
 There’s no set rule here.

-Your maternity wardrobe: What to buy and what to skip
+Your maternity wardrobe: what to buy and what to skip

-Your maternity wardrobe: Buy it
+Your maternity wardrobe: buy it!

 Basic colors like black, white, and grey can be the foundation of a cute outfit when topped with a blazer or cardigan and paired with maternity jeans or a skirt.

 New bras and underwear

-Buying maternity bras can be frustrating in mid-pregnancy, as your breasts may change rapidly enough that purchasing a new, costly bra that will need to be replaced in a few weeks is not practical.
+Buying maternity bras can be frustrating in mid-pregnancy as your breasts can change so rapidly that purchasing costly bras that need replacing every few weeks is not practical.

 Don’t be afraid to buy a bra that’s a little bigger than you need and grow into it, especially at the end of your pregnancy, when your milk’s post-birth descent is likely to increase your bra size even further.

 Tops with nursing features

-Many t-shirts with a cross-body cut design and maternity tank tops have this feature, so look out for it while making buying decisions.
+Many t-shirts with a cross-body cut design and maternity tank tops have this feature, so look out for it while making your buying decisions.